ptcrealitylab/vuforia-spatial-toolbox-ios/README.md

 8. When these files are in place, open Vuforia Spatial Toolbox.**xcworkspace**.
 Make sure to open the .xcworkspace and not the .xcodeproj, otherwise the dependencies won't load.
-Make sure Xcode is set up with your Apple developer profile for code signing.
-You should be able to compile and run the project (it won't run on the simulator; you need to have an iOS device connected).
+Make sure Xcode is set up with your Apple developer profile for code signing (in Xcode, click on the Vufora Spatial Toolbox project file to view its properties, click on Vuforia Spatial Toolbox under "Targets", and go to the "Signing & Capabilities" tab.
+You will need to add an Apple Developer account to Xcode to proceed.
+When all is set up, you should be able to compile and run the project on your iOS device (it won't run on the simulator; you need to have an iOS device connected).

 ### Device Compatibility